Computation of Optical Refractive Index Structure Parameter from its Statistical Definition Using Radiosonde Data: Validation of the models through data analysis

 with $p$ in hectopascal, $T$ in kelvin and the refractive index expression coming from (\ref{eq:napp}).

 In total, measurements of 15 different flights have been exploited.
-One flight (ID: T-REX039) has been discarded as it showed strong turbulence up to two orders of magnitude larger than other flights.
-The remaining 14 flights have been used to compute an average $C_n^2$ profile.
-Radiosonde measurements have been used with the same model and parameters as for Trappes (and Hilo), using a vertical spacing $dz$ of 100 m and 200 m.
-Regarding the thermosonde measurements, they have been binned and averaged over the same distance $dz$.
+Two flights (T-REX011 and T-REX039 ) have been discarded as they showed strong turbulence up to two orders of magnitude larger than other flights.
+The remaining 13 flights have been used to compute average $C_n^2$ profiles.
+Both $C_n^2$ models have been applied to the radiosonde measurements, with the statistical definition model using the same parameters as for Trappes (and Hilo), and a $\Delta z$ of 200 meters.
+The troposphere's limit is set to 10 km in the Tatarskii model.
+Regarding the thermosonde measurements, they have been binned and averaged over the same distance $\Delta z$.
 The average profiles can be seen in Fig. \ref{fig:TREX_average}, where the mentioned altitude is the altitude above the ground.

+In the center and the right parts of this figure, two metrics have been added in order to quantify the performance of both $C_n^2$ models: the absolute bias and the root-mean-square error (RMSE).
+They are applied to the $\log_{10}(C_n^2)$, and their definitions are inspired from \cite{xu2022analysis}:

+where $N$ is the number of measurements ($N=13$), $X_i$ represent\revtwo{s} the $i$-th measurement of $\log_{10}(C_n^2)$ and $Y_i$ is the logarithm in base 10 of the $i$-th modeled $C_n^2$ profile (either using the Tatarskii model of the statistical definition model).
+These metrics are function of the altitude $z$.
+Values obtained for both models are very similar, showing that the statistical definition $C_n^2$ model delivers $C_n^2$ estimates similar to the ones of Tatarskii-based models.
+Averaging over all altitudes, the absolute bias (resp.
+RMSE) for the Tatarskii model is 0.674 (resp.
+0.842), whereas it is 0.683 (resp.
+0.852) for the statistical definition model.
+Hence, according to these metrics, models have similar capabilities.

-Both modeled and measured $C_n^2$ profiles show the influence of the tropopause layer (close to 12 km of altitude) where they agree quite well.
+Furthermore, in Fig. \ref{fig:TREX_average}, both modeled and measured $C_n^2$ profiles show the influence of the tropopause layer (close to 12 km of altitude) where they agree quite well.
 The decrease of $C_n^2$ in the troposphere is also identified.
-However, measurements show the presence of a turbulent layer close to the ground (2-3 km of altitude) that is not well depicted in the model.
-This effect comes from days where the magnitude of the turbulent layer is underestimated in the radiosonde model.

-As an example, the $C_n^2$ profile recorded on March 31, 2006 is given in Fig. \ref{fig:19}, computed with a $dz=200$ m.
+However, measurements show the presence of a turbulent layer close to the ground (2-3 km of altitude) that is not well depicted in the $C_n^2$ models.
+This effect comes from days \revtwo{when} the magnitude of the turbulent layer is underestimated.
+Indeed, as an example, the $C_n^2$ profile recorded on March 31, 2006 is given in Fig. \ref{fig:19} .
 Isolated optical turbulent layers corresponding to temperature inversions can clearly be identified, in the thermosonde measurements as well as in the radiosonde model.
 This is similar to what has been observed in Fig. \ref{fig:Hawaii_2_profiles} for Hilo, HI, and in \cite{mahalov2010characterization}.